 The area of Jakarta is getting bigger and bigger; people like to own their own houses and therefore move to the suburbs where new housing complexes complete with schools, shopping and health centers and ample entertainment.
 We spent a new years eve in one of these new hubs listening to a famous Indonesian singer.

 The citizens of Jakarta like to spend their weekends in the cool mountainous area of Bogor and Puncak, a 2 hour drive out of the bustling city.
-Here you can spend a night at Villa Tunas Alam Mutiara in English and Bahasa Indonesia, Comments page and visit the famous, well maintained Taman Safari.
+Here you can spend a night at Villa Tunas Alam Mutiara in English 2. part is here, then Bahasa Indonesia, Comments page and visit the famous, well maintained Taman Safari.
+On the way to Cisarua, stop at the well-known Botanical Garden in Bogor

 This quite long and narrow Indonesia island to the south of Malaysia and Singapore and east of Sumatra has been cultivated for thousands of years.
 It is a rich land with a long history and refined culture.
 The great Majapahit Empire reached and traded with the eastern island for spices and influenced a vast territory that reached up to today’s Thailand, Cambodia and Myanmar.